mwcraig/algebra-based-intro/lab-manual.md

 ### Advanced/Extended Lab Ideas (A-level)

-- .Verify your C-level predictions about springs in parallel and series using your methods from B-level
+- Verify your C-level predictions about springs in parallel and series using your methods from B-level
-- .Experimentally determine how the period of the spring-mass system depends on the mass, and compare with the expected value.
+- Experimentally determine how the period of the spring-mass system depends on the mass, and compare with the expected value.
-- .Experimentally determine how the period of the spring-mass system depends on the spring constant, and compare with the expected value.
+- Experimentally determine how the period of the spring-mass system depends on the spring constant, and compare with the expected value.

-- .Propose and carry out an experiment on something you are curious about (get your lab instructor's approval first).
+- Propose and carry out an experiment on something you are curious about (get your lab instructor's approval first).

 ### Additional Equipment

-- .Bones
+- Bones
-- .Calipers
+- Calipers

 ### Objective

 Data collection

-- .Using Micrometers/Calipers
+- Using Micrometers/Calipers

 Lab Skills

 -
-  - .Uncertainty propagation
+  - Uncertainty propagation
-  - .Measurement Precision
+  - Measurement Precision

-- .Significant Figures
+- Significant Figures
-- .Agreement in measurements based on uncertainty
+- Agreement in measurements based on uncertainty

 Physics Concepts

-- .Stress
+- Stress
-- .Scaling
+- Scaling

 ### Conceptual (C-Level) DONE BEFORE LAB

 Larger animals, for excellent (physics!) reasons, have proportionally thicker bones than smaller animals.
 This goal of this lab is to help you understand why that is.

-- .Imagine that every dimension (length, width, and height) of an animal is doubled.
+- Imagine that every dimension (length, width, and height) of an animal is doubled.
 How much would the force on one of the animal's legs (while standing at rest) increase by?
 HINT: Think of how the mass relates to the volume.
-- .If the bones scaled in the same way (length, width, and height are doubled), how much does the cross-sectional area of the bone increase by?
+- If the bones scaled in the same way (length, width, and height are doubled), how much does the cross-sectional area of the bone increase by?
-- .Using your two previous answers, find how much the stress on the bone increases by when all of the dimensions of the animal are doubled
+- Using your two previous answers, find how much the stress on the bone increases by when all of the dimensions of the animal are doubled
-  - .What if the animal's size is scaled up by 100 (such as from a mouse to an elephant)?
+  - What if the animal's size is scaled up by 100 (such as from a mouse to an elephant)?
-  - .Why is this type of scaling problematic?
+  - Why is this type of scaling problematic?

 ### Basic Lab (B-Level)

-- .Time to find a law for bone scaling!
+- Time to find a law for bone scaling!
 Several sizes of bones are available.
 Measure their length and diameter (don't forget to account for uncertainty).
-- .We want to investigate how the thickness of the bones changes when the size of the animal changes.
+- We want to investigate how the thickness of the bones changes when the size of the animal changes.
 What should you plot on the vertical and horizontal axes?
 Make this plot.
-- .What fits better, a linear model, or a power model?
+- What fits better, a linear model, or a power model?
 Compare with the results you expect from C-Level.

 ### Advanced/Extended Lab (A-Level) (DO ALL BULLET POINTS)

 In the C-Level, you found that the bones of animals don't scale in the way you might think, and in the B-Level you found that the thickness of bones scales up more quickly than the length.
 In the A-Level, you will see how to derive the power law that relates the bone diameter to the bone length.

-- .If the stress is to stay the same when each dimension doubles, how much should the cross-sectional area of the bones increase by?
+- If the stress is to stay the same when each dimension doubles, how much should the cross-sectional area of the bones increase by?
 Write your answer as Anew = q\*Aold , where q is the value you are looking for.
 HINT: Set the "new" and "old" stress equal to each other, then write the "new" force (weight) in terms of the "old" force, and solve for Anew.
-- .Using your answer to the previous question, find how much the diameter of the bone increases by.
+- Using your answer to the previous question, find how much the diameter of the bone increases by.
 You may find it useful to write the new area Anew in terms of the new diameter Dnew, and the old area Aold in terms of the old diameter Dold.
-- .How much would the diameter need to increase by if, instead of each dimension doubling, each dimension was multiplied by a factor of n?
+- How much would the diameter need to increase by if, instead of each dimension doubling, each dimension was multiplied by a factor of n?
 Your answer should be an equation containing Dnew = ?, where the ? contains Dold, n, and possibly some numbers.
-- .Using your previous answer, and the fact that n tells you how much the length of the bone changed (Lnew = n\*Lold), substitute Lnew and Lold in for n to find how Dnew depends on Dold, Lold, and Lnew.
+- Using your previous answer, and the fact that n tells you how much the length of the bone changed (Lnew = n\*Lold), substitute Lnew and Lold in for n to find how Dnew depends on Dold, Lold, and Lnew.
-- .Compare the power law you just found with your experimental results from B-Level.
+- Compare the power law you just found with your experimental results from B-Level.
 Do they agree within uncertainties?

 ### Additional Equipment

-- .Happy and Unhappy balls
+- Happy and Unhappy balls

 ### Objective

 Data collection

-- .Set up appropriate experiment to measure force and motion as a function of time
+- Set up appropriate experiment to measure force and motion as a function of time

 Lab Skills

 -
-  - .Uncertainty propagation
+  - Uncertainty propagation
-  - .Measurement Precision
+  - Measurement Precision

-- .Significant Figures
+- Significant Figures
-- .Agreement in measurements based on uncertainty
+- Agreement in measurements based on uncertainty

-- .Determine the area under the force vs. time curve compare to change in momentum
+- Determine the area under the force vs. time curve compare to change in momentum
-- .Region of Interest
+- Region of Interest
-- .Data Collection Rate
+- Data Collection Rate

 Physics Concepts

-- .Impulse
+- Impulse
-- .Conservation of Momentum
+- Conservation of Momentum
-- .Elastic and Inelastic Collisions
+- Elastic and Inelastic Collisions

 ### Conceptual (C-Level) DONE BEFORE LAB

 Suppose you wish to produce the greatest force on an object.
 You can throw either a bouncy ball or a non-bouncy (clay) ball.
 Each ball has the same mass, would interact with the object for the same amount of time, and you can throw them with the same speed.

-- .Using ideas of impulse and momentum, mathematically prove which ball produces the greatest force on the object (no plugging in numbers!).
+- Using ideas of impulse and momentum, mathematically prove which ball produces the greatest force on the object (no plugging in numbers!).

  ![](data:image/*;base64,/9j/4AAQSkZJRgABAQAAAQABAAD/2wCEAAkGBhISEBASEhIUFRUQFBQSEBQUFhAUEhAVFBQWFBQQFhQYHCYeFxkjGRIUHy8gIycpLCwsFR4xNTAqNSYrLSkBCQoKDAwOGg8MFCkYFBgpKSkpKSkpKSkpKSkpKSkpKSkpKSkpKSkpKSkpKSkpKSkpKSkpKSkpKSkpKSkpKSkpKf/AABEIALcBEwMBIgACEQEDEQH/xAAcAAEAAgIDAQAAAAAAAAAAAAAABQYEBwEDCAL/xABZEAABAwICAwUQDQkHAgcAAAABAAIDBBEFIRIxQQYTUWFxBxQVIiQyUlNVgZGhsbLR0yMzNEJic3SSk5SzwdJUY3KClaKjwsMWJTVWZIOE4/EXQ6SltOHw/8QAFQEBAQAAAAAAAAAAAAAAAAAAAAH/xAAXEQEBAQEAAAAAAAAAAAAAAAAAAUER/9oADAMBAAIRAxEAPwDeKIiAiIgIiICIiAiIgIiICIiAiIgIiICIiAiIgIiICIiAiIgIiICIiAiIgIiICIiAiIgIiICIhQVfdHj74hHvcc0zpXlkMUB0S617vc7g6UnWAAog41ifcmo79XAP6ql6DOXDfiXn+Ez0lWhEa7kxzEW20sJnGkQ0dVxOJJNgABNf/suRieJ2FsHm1DXWRA6uOe6utP7JIZD1rCWwjhOp8vHfUDwA265ZyK150RxPuPL9di9euOfcT7kSfXY/XrYiINcQ4hiLy8DCpOkdouvWAZ2DsvZ88nBfe+4n3Kd9d/66vNL7bOPhMd3ywA+QLLQa73zE+5R+u/8AWXG+4nfR6GZ2v7tOrV25bFWP/wCd+p/Mgon96dzB9dd61c6OKdzWd+tk9YthIg1084mNEHDY+mOiOrH67E9s4Gldm84p3Oh+uS/jVwxNxEtHbbO4H6tUHygKRQa+53xTudB9bl/EuupGJRxve7D6fRY1z3WqpSbNBJsNLPILYqxsRbeNwOp1mnjDnAEeAoKM2nxPubTjlqX2HFk9ffOmJ9z6X61N6Vf0QUzc/XVImkhnpjTyNYJGFsplimbfRtm47cthFwrhBMHta4anAOHGCLhRFUer4vk7/tolm4J7mp/io/MaiM1ERFEREBERAREQEREBERAREQEKLgoKrQE77hnxMl/oW+hT1fIXERMNi/N7ha8cY648p60cZvsVepZgx2HudkGxSX+jaAANpJsANpIVkoYCAXv6+TN2o6IHWxgjYB4yTtRIwcdrDBCRE3rI3FrW2bfR0WsjBt0gu4Z7AFBjDsW0bu5yblc3qMRNvIFLbqJLNHAWkOJyAG+MJPiUkGmU3OUY1NOuTjcOx4tu3LJBUabDcXd02lQlvvemxJpd8K5ebjXbIX16teT0KxXhovpMQP8AMriiKpMWFYppydNRXOhfpsQ2N/TXFPhuKuaDp0Os90NjiO2cSt0PtsvIw96xH3FcYaPYm8d3DkcSR4igq/QjFezof/cPWrGlw3FBPGN8obuY/K1fmGlv53jV7UbUnqyD4qbyxoK+cGxXtlB83EPXLg4LivbaH5uIeuVzRBr5uE4pJzs7fqHbI3pK/tTmEn2b87xbFnHBMV7bQ/MxD16m8IPS0nyd/lhUwgoz8JxXfGt36gGk1xAMeIHrS0E+3jswuqrwPFQ1oNRRHSkjsN7rRmJGusLT6rNN+IFXKdtp4XbNCVnfdvbx4onLjEIi59Pb3sukeQRyD7wghMDnqo5JI6ney5pjsYTNvb2SktadGRxcxwcDtIIHGLWhV2reefnAatCmLuXfjo/zKxIiCrD/AHhHwc7O+2jUhgnuan+Kj8xqj6/3cw/6Z32zFI4N7mp/io/MCGsxERFEREBERAREQEREBERAREQEKLGrZyAGt695s3bbheeIDPwDagrlAwGXD77GyEcoZkrU94AJJAAFyTkABrJKqtAQ2ShucmsmuTwBpzJ7yn2MMpDnAhgzYw5F5BuJHDgyBDe+c7AEiG3QkyC5BDAwlrTkX2kis9w4OBvfPALMoDdOcv8Abf8AaRKfQEREVHMcee5hs3iE/wASf0LswU9TU/xUfmBfM1mzl3ZwuvyROBH2xXfQQaEUTOwYxvzWgfcgyFGVHu2n+Jn86JSai5/d0HxE/nwoJRERBF4dHbncdjFI3wPiH3KUUfT+2M5Kn7ZikEGLVtu+DikP2Ug+9KmS0sA4S/xMK+6k2MZ+H5WuA8ZC6J3XqYW8EcrxygxM8khQRlX7sfyUn2r1YVXa33a7/i/avViREBiR6tHFTO+1apTCR1PB8VH5gUTip6s/4x+0CmMM9ph+LZ5oQZKIiKIiICIiAiIgIiICIiAiIg4c4AEnIDMng41hUud535aQ6QGw0I9dyb63dce8NlzxWyNeTGSNBg0pybaIbrEbr8Os/BGfXC/2xhlIc4WYM2MNwXHZI8eRp1ZE52DQrtAA6ahuLi8xFwdgcQbHgIBz2jiVuVToD1TSfpVA8UitiJFf3VHL/af58SsAVd3WHL/ak8+JWIICIiKjsQb09/zE48Ji9CkAsDFHW0jwQTnxMUgEBRUx6vh+TT/awKVUTL/iEPyWf7WBBLIiIIqhkvUOb2LHkfrTyA+YFKqHw0dUyH4Dh4KmdTCDCxYHRjt26Hwb41dgaDNfa2MAcWk438xvgXGJ+1O5W+cF8Q+6JeARxDkOlMSPA5vhCCIrj1af+L9o9WRVmtPVx5abznKzIit4yeqz8lP2hU7QD2KL9BvmhV/HT1U/5IfPcrFSD2Nn6LfIENdqIiKIiICIiAiIgIiICIobE6tz5m0sb9AlunK8dcGm4DW8BNjmgkpq6Nhs+RjSdQc5oPgJXFZWhkZfcHsc7BxOQF+XaqvV8z2M3c1xJOvSzJ7+1QLqKegmjlJcYWXO9G+gTaxdbUHBpdY7O+UF8oaMkBz72vpgHIvfr31w2fBbssL56pJfEEwe1rmm4cA5p4QRcHwFfaCpUPuqm+MqR9qraqhR5VdOOCaqHjmVvRIre685D4qXzolZAqvu1d7Xxxz+IMP3K0BFEREERuicQ1gHvxMw8nO8jvKwKXURujb0sLuxmjB/3DvX9RS6AomX/EIvk032sKllEy+74vk0v2sKCWQoiCMwrr5uJzh3t9lP3qTUbhfttUOxkA8LBJ/UUkg6K72t3e8oXTQxkSVJ2OkaR3oo2nxgrnGHkU85GsRSEcoYSF9UD775xSOHgAQQNaerz+lTeVytCqlYf7wP6dP5CrWiKrugd1TL8k/nerPAOlbyDyKqbo3dVTfI/wCaVWyLrW8g8iD6RERRERAREQEREBERAWvN1lRJT4gZASBIxhaf0RokeK/6y2Go/G8Djqo9CQHLNjh1zDwj0IKXWc0reI98mcGsBDS7RcczqFgOJUbEua/zzNBTxxiRkmi24L9MOcHCxaWi+Zbq4Dw5Xiu5mcr2Pic+GSN4s4P3xhI5A02IsDe+sLncTzFqSgnFS5zppWe1aVtCI9kBYaTuAnVwXzROLxg1MY6eCN2tkTGu5Q0A+NZiIiqbRO6rg+UVfnVCuSpNPlWU/wAqqR4TUK7IkVTd0Moz2Mc5PfDGjxuCtQVR5ojwIQT2Dx4ZYAPGVbgiuURddRUNY1z3kNa0XcTqAQR+6Fl44xw1FP4pmO+5Sio2Lc0Bji0RQSPDJGO0j0gdouzIBF7W4fAprAt2cNS7Qs6OTYx/vv0XbeTJBPqLkb1dGf8ATyj+LCu/FcYipmacrrDU0a3OPA0bVTn80JpqGyCmk0RG9tyQDm9hBtb4PCgvyKNwXH4appdE43b17HZPZyj7wujHd1UNLk67nnMRszdxE8AQd2Fe3V3xzP8A40Kk1QcO5oDGSzufBK1ssjX6QIdYCJkd9Gw7BXeirWSsbJG4Oa7UR5CDmDxIOyWMOaWnMOBBHCDkVG7mZ9OmZIdchc53LpFv8qj8Y3dwQvMbQ6V4NnBltFttYLtp5FG7mt3MTY4opYnxaLQ0uycy+tzjbMC/Ft4M0GZVf4if04PMJVrVMfKDizgM8qdwIzBBa+3kVzQU/dKOqpj/AKMD96VW6LrRyDyKn7pHdVVHFSs8bp/QrhHqHIER9IiIoiIgIiICIiAiIgIiICIiAiIgorZtGupfhVlS099tSfuV6WuMYrWQVlDLK9scYr6jTe8hrReGqtcnVmQrSzd3hziGtraclxsAJGEknUAAc0SITmsShtLfiAHGeeaUgeJXgLWXNWxSGeGOJhc8iRoBZYNL9NjmMLjlY6FiRqV0buvpBEJJJ2RDIO3w6Gi4+9JPl2oqaVT3XVV6ilgcLxk75IL2v02i0nhDRpG3DZZv9v8ADfy6m+lj9K1rzaMUinigqaGujL6e7JY4Zmh74nkHSAabu0XDUNjidhQbSioKRwyay2Y121Gx28IVZ3fRwU9K+aJzGSR9NG43I6XprCwPTdLldaO/8QZ2RhsT52dMDd9QZAG3uWNGgLXzBPf1rBrMTkxCaKK7ml7wHSTVE0jGja5xkOi1oGfeRG5txu7KPFaqSWYtEccUTGRHS0hJosMj9VtHTe9uv3rclsHoTS9izl0v/teduaBh0FDWQzUczZYHwxxnneYNe18UbYzpGPNt9Fr7m9yXLDPNJnuwNfOIwCHNdUF0j76jvuhdtuJBuHdnjsOGVFJPG5jWGQMqWjSLnxuIaS2wsdEEutf3q55nNbFXwvqagsMkr3OsL9IHamEkAXFiMtgC1NuJ0a/FKeWokEcFM4TSmpnc/TLXFzIw6Qi5J0RYDU0kqLqXnC66aNsj5Iw4mCSnqHRhzCbsfpsuCbGxBGRug9PvwqkAJLWWAuc9gHKtabs93Iwqeoihc0sqYbRtGleGYFgMjsrWLJHaj7xq1rJzSqg75pSTaBDQxomZpNys7ScY/ZNIbCpTcpueZiUeI1FVUxxmSLeaEVFQx0mm0tcCS86WiAxrNLLr3W1ZBuXcjhtNJSxvcWOc4dO5pIY4jsdIA2tbZtU1Jh1GOlLWZguAvnYEAkd9w8K8uYHumkoi6M78HtcRdlS9jMsi0tAc1wy1hSUPNJqL6cjpXOaHBpbJE1ui5wdoOG9EEdI0X15XuFRuPBacDFXFjrs0ImsHBoumOXFYhbGWk+Z/jMwqYpq4GN7o7sY2Mhu9Fw9lc7ScdLPrdEZcq2zLumo22DqqBpIBAdLE0kHUbE3UVXt0kl6uoHY0sX7zp/w+NXJmocgWvcRxGOfEKwwyMkaKOm6aN7HtDt8qbi7SRe1slsNmociDlERAREQEREBERAREQEREBFw5wAJJsBmSdQ41rPdpzbqen0oqICpmGRfc87xnjcPbDxNy40GwcWxiCmidLUSsiY3W55AHIOE8QzK0vu05ussl48NaY2ajUSAb474uM5MHG654gqBjWMVNbLv1XK6R3vQcmRjsWMGTR4+G6zsL3Hyzhh61sg0gRmdHPpyetYMtpudjSgsu7kl+AYS97i50ksTnucS5znGCYuc4nMknaVr+OmAs5pLSMwWkhwPCCMwVtPE4hURR4Y5rRHSsjkbIwMLzojQ6Rrh0pOmc7nVlZU3dBuSdSAO36N7HGzQSGTZ/mjmeUd+yCHq90dcxrQKqRwBBGnovII1EFwJuOFfFQ6WWxmmkl2+yPe4DkBNh3lj1+pvKsoaggx+c28C+2QAal2r5kkDRcoOuSjjdmWDxjyL7ETQLAABYEmL55WXbTYkHGxQZTYwNi6jQxXvoDx28C+6ipDAsA4xnsQSJjGq2QTem2sQCF101WH8q+KqvDMtqD6ZQxA3DB37ldjowdiwWYvnmFnxTNcLoOJKdjhZzQf8A9wr5gpWsIdHdrmkOa4E3aRmCFjz4oAbALiHFgTmEEqd2eIb+BzySQ22k6OBztE52uWcIXRiM8tQ7TqJHSOGrS0QG8Oi0ANHeCxBnNfiCmsIwKWqeWxloDbabnHrAb2cQM7ZHPVlrQWrmMQANxW2yOIjwS+hW7cBzboanQgrdGCc2a2TVTzHUMz7W48By4DsUHuUY3DC6LR37n8tj3wAMI0Q6+RJuLyGxyyG3WqfjPM6nj03RASx9MbNvvjG67FhJLgBtBOrNB6dBXK827iealV4doxvvUU3a3H2SIfmnnZ8E5cFlvrczutpa+LfaaUPAtpsPSyRE+9ew5tPiOwlBMIiICIiAiIgIiICw8XxaKmhknmdosjF3EAk5mwaGjMkkgADaVmKhc2rEI48MLJRJvdTNFDI6MNc+NvTS6Qa4gHOINzI6/vENabs91tdijnM0JYaW/SQNDgXgG4dM4decgdHrRx61Wo9zr26o5fmu9C+4oMKA9trfoKX1q7N5wrttb9BTetQdfQWTtcnzXehdlJSVMJcYXVMRd1xidPHpcugRfvpvGF9tq/oIPWLjeMM7dU9+KIeQlB3yT4gddRXZ5H2WpzHAc8wo5uCPBLt7kLjrcWvLjyki6yTBh3bpu+wDyNK43rDu3v8Amkf00HQ/CHHXG/L4LvQuehr+wf8ANd6F2b3h/wCUO/e9UuN7oPyg/v8AqUHx0Pf2D/mn0LrlwouFnMf4HD7l36FB+Uef6lcaFF+Uef6lBhHc6ztb/wB9cDAGDUx4+cs3QpNk/n+qXGjS9u8b/VoMWTBmu65r/C5dfQCPsH+FyzbU/bfO/AuLQds8v4UGLHgzWm4Dx4Vw7BGE3Iee+Vl+w9s8v4U9h7YfH6EGF0Aj7F/jXYzCAAQNPPlWV7D2w+P0JaLtp8foQYPQBnA/x+hcjc+zgf4/Qs60XbXeNfQEXbneNBitwyxuA/xr7FE8Pa9u+Me3rXs02PbyObYrJAi/KH/velfY3n8rkHz/AMSDuGN14sd/lJabtLo4nlp4Q5zCb8d181eK10zS2SonLSLOaAGBwOsHQaLjiK4Ah/LpR+q8/wBRfYbB3RmH6knrkEf0Pd2LvmlfVCyoppWz0z5YpG6nMBGW1pFrOHEbhSGhB3Tm+il9emhT91JvopvXoNx8zjmmCuAp6lu9VTRwFsdQB7+O+p1tbO+LjVfV5v3MPo4a2lnkxZzt6maRC6CrJl2CxDnNBudvAvSAQEREBERAREQFRea1FU86RPpKbniXfmscze2zARlr3F29uBb17Ixcg2ur0iDzu2oxfbgoP/ApvuhTnvFe4TP2dCf6a9D2SyDzxz9im3AWfs1n3MXHRDEu4LP2b6Gr0TZLIPOvRDEO4Df2dJ9wXHRKu24A39n1H3L0XZLIPOfRKt/y+36hV+lOiFX/AJeb9Rrfxr0ZZLIPOJran/LrfqOIesXyZqg69zrfqWI+tXpCyWQeanOl27nh9UxL166y47dz4+q4l69emUQeYzMNuAN+r4j69cc+R7cBZ9BiPrl6dSyDzAcShGvAo/osQ9avk4vT7cDi+jrx/VXqCyWQeXTjlJtwSL5teP6q+TugotuDQ/8Arh/VXqSyWQeWf7Q0HceL51b6xOj9B3IZ3n1v416mslkHlro7h/chvz6v8SdHMO7lD59X6V6lslkHlsY5h3cv+JVJ0dw7ub/FqvQvUllzZB5b6PYd3O/i1P4U/tBh3c4/S1H4V6jsmgOBB5owrHKZ0sXO+Gye2xglslSWtOkLOcALG2vPgXpSCMta1pcXFoALjrcQLaR4zrX2GrlAREQEREBERAREQEREBERAREQEREBERAREQEREBERAREQEREBERAREQEREBERAREQEREH/2QBuHvB5WwAAalNrdcKWTSMp926U2PHWQ/+JUE5HDQoaCgAAAA1JSERSAAAAeQAAAHwIAgAAAMJViK0AAAABc1JHQgCuzhzpAABbIklEQVR4Xp29B5wk93Xf2TnnMHl2ZnPEIkeCYESgSIIiwXw2gy0rmbI/9t35pJPl89EWj+YdJVmSdZIVSFGyGcF4JEBCyHHBRcbmMBsmx+7pnP19/1dd0zsBJK/Q26iprq7+1/u//wu/F8r5d//nrzocDqfZXC6X7nDE3jrdrfegnmOfufVOx+3gzHbvd3Vff0v37at1nC5H29/pDsHp7JiP2xxoNusOh/Vnp9Nqm42hBQIhLuV2u3nnz6bZWq1WJBLhT3Z45yOPx+P1et1up1suwhedfL3ZkhNaLdl3OD3yWx25SNvhlt1Ox+HkEjWG0Xa45IhTPm11ONrxeH32TTnNwBi69S39rnnXjX0ZYS/J9MvrzrPPtnfWTca6Pzedg4203vSI0NbJiA1NdYbkT9lXJuBmrZ0uZ9j3o8O2maZhNqU7Gzv1er1Rq1frNXY4ovfv8/mCQX8oxISZ75rru6CBo827q2No5HIxS7IJN7o8Ljko9HV2YJZeQvcOQE41TMA0s8nP3ff2G+wz9P6Vdr1zorehB/l+72m9vLmRT+Vq5nsbKdu7gHpWiQxe/zmFvvJ16+V0uJwd1gLvHDYLsO2SE+R8dswy6TBEPb/TbvFPj7v5170lqM2iaLVbvMOuwsWyPOTehNrwrny9bRFRrgBNDTWEm/lUTmDjymYVyDDkYMe8OzrMra45WSs9ZDRT2CMKbIIKI5khrNtskr2BDNn4kc2JvTsbqW9NobBzW1atvBuO5ghU5k6cHdahMIuyjFO4RplC34Xo5lPhQSM3fF6vn83H/70emBG6Gz5VKiizV2Uri0zj4jJ1zCg/12QMLqcQjtmQd5E4DV6OdtPV5r3lkumUHV4dR8vMBetBpJbNnfY6M9NzpeTdVIBsJJY9QzZ7vsHOVmTd7LgIEIiL7INHrHdhKY7IWFnUEAIC8+5hRTtE/gpphK3a+u5xOpgSr8vpcTt9bhfv7HNEzwwGwgF/iJfPG2AGZBJY5Uyc/ESH/0FupLXH6fS4+AkuYiZW1oe8WCL6cnWavS9EPlR2dloiNFxOrxuxIy/d553ruz/4jhs3ClyddiXoVttGcm96xCz2Ta7Tu55651v4V166NuVdmFoYQthcmE4vZibKSBuRJ4Ya5gNd4Ij5NrQzClwXslmm/FM21btT0aLrBK5cEw6IKeaGT10OdKCR0nIfSkeo70Nct1tMDC8zAIQa5JeRoBnaZpnZ2lt3LBmyKd+tI7FKev1Ja7FfuSA2yiKb038RvtZzoa/IEOvdSJWtpFnvkOyVaw+GI6hBWx5yHKFRrzcbDaFJs4HkvkJaGoUMXVBLsmSgLuvCBYUtqeVAMXrdsPwa5/o8Ll4WF3tYCU5ZHLo0O1y9qS/586u//5s2F+uN2hxt03RTqq0TPlvMgajyTW2+rflaVMrGiytrmI0rIlHEboOSiGVDHbjQOq6f6nHdNxwsn4qIwQCBAdW67epsnZKN69goSg8/LRPWEgkOHSG0snOXLyxz0LYL4WslY6/gZoYtO6SX9fSGrNF0d3rHse6jXs7ahEzmd7daOhuXCAQUkWwZBMaqMn+6PaxlOA3ND5lhexapvMvZog29/L+FzBQjWHRiA561z+m4dF8sZzHXxGoQ7as2jvCwC0vQ5w9UqrVwJOL2eqv1+tT0zCNPPDkztxSJJbjHixcu+L2eRDRcq5QYHRxv20hiqcjEGdPkCsPJiBbzQkFD6xt/fkKsExTruG8j4fRutrL5Nj0fRS4cq98xEha6wCnwITJFjCsRj1gMoqKcbg/mG0udI5gCcjaUQ9Y63V6P1+XB9vBwDlJA35mTpggOOU+ZTmaLfw5HKts/MzfPF10+3/kLF58+cvT0uYkHf/LKxclzr7zySiAQeOtb3zYzPTU3O1OrlPv7+jqwuZjYQvAeWptlvNkmsuWD77hpnWi2/9x0LdvX+bkILUalnLjxJ3oJfYU8gXmN2hd2E8oKY3MzxigW2hurVQxAeF0dOaSq/o5RT2oNuhr1RlPWPt8y5nT33ScCWGYJw1DO5CtuD9cplMptp2ffoUNTs/M/fvSxV14/cdW110eTgdtue3Mul3vggaPpdKC/L5vNZC5fujTY3ycryoy7h9aMZwtKqw7f6kNbRq8TxLYw6Z2JTafH/uIb/MR61oZW2GhYzR5kgse8e1murPyOS4503L6O09vmoPXOmX6Hy8cR3vnU6fbrOfW2s9l2NTrwu7vlhJryLXFr1DA38ohfZ1E0WpjOzibGjj9w4uyFr3zt/leOnyk1HKWWa2JyfnpxeSlfDEQc9WZ7cnqWm9q1a9flySmZ5i712EFYix+5teHGb1kAyBvzXS/dt9CBFj17mX2r5bJuYtatD9AGsT/gXOtdTGpebq+PF//j5YSykE/uzd1qO2HgeqNVw7ro7lRrDeQ7L4/Xry+vL+DzB3kBgjhamGWW744fzxfL9bo3FIolszOLuYvT8/G+EW80MTE9v1CoPP7M8zff/tax7aPHT53Zu/9AuVo7c+58IpHQG5ZBonIZodPVMhQXFjTaYONLZMimfGdrPJsWvVTeSNN1Amft5K3l9borG1njrrfaTSNCUYDiKYo9LbAE1OeIkSS8Az6JJuRPGJSPOGJOkHOarXaj2dJ3pT7ihFet3qjXaz5jkKnENxLAI8Ryuav19mJu9bmjL7128hQa9PiZqcm5mWAoctutt87Nzp49e7Y/mxkeGqxXSoMDA7VqJRwKGbBGqMzwZKjiA2FxW1b/OlaDDO4PvfPmn19eXyFYN9jXm8r3N5bX678iCpDFhksoPjaug9sjbp0bXhaPHAgIvA5uFd9b3n2BcDiK1WH2sSMC7Bg3ULiebyimx5RAd8jdqtUcjWq71ZC5YaqcvFwtlIHDnR4YOnby9GNPP1us1n3hWLlWQeZUa7WJs+cK+dzcQuXNt9+0Y9vI4vxcq14d3zYqeIvytZhJWJPG/0FIGY93U/Z1fv3/+ozM8oZPZQKM+FlHDhX/XbZ1YT/zH5aCAT6tq6wxrAFlrvxhtUb1n1xH7ArbVoVJ3V7uH3dBtJdRXOL+uZyAcUI9Y+HpcXkXX86peB5KkrWoKAdH/IgLYxfrnwr4OdqN2UuncdzxzF0+v9OLOPIhzZsOx5/8xV+uliu5YjkQDM8t5bg=)

 Newton's Cradle is a toy you might have seen.
 It is a wooden rectangular box frame with multiple steel balls suspended next to each other in the middle such that they are free to swing horizontally.

-- .Suppose you have 5 steel balls suspended in the middle.
+- Suppose you have 5 steel balls suspended in the middle.
 If you pick 3 balls up and release them, what will happen?
 Why?

 ### Basic Lab (B-level)

 Let a cart traveling on slightly inclined track hit a ball placed in front of a force probe mounted at the bottom of the track.
 Remove the hook on the force probe so there is a flat interaction area.
 Increase the data collection rate (200 pts/sec is better than 20 pts/sec) and make sure you are not exceeding the force probe range (gentle collision).
 There are brackets available if you want to try different arrangements.

-- .Record the force and motion of the cart when it collides with an elastic object (happy ball) and an inelastic object (unhappy ball).
+- Record the force and motion of the cart when it collides with an elastic object (happy ball) and an inelastic object (unhappy ball).
-  - .Calculate the impulse from the force vs time graph
+  - Calculate the impulse from the force vs time graph
-  - .Calculate the change in momentum
+  - Calculate the change in momentum
-  - .Compare for different inclines and/or speeds (how many should you have for a "good" comparison?)
+  - Compare for different inclines and/or speeds (how many should you have for a "good" comparison?)

 ### Advanced/Extended Lab Ideas (A-level)

-- .Determine the momentum and energy (read ahead!) before and after elastic and inelastic collisions.
+- Determine the momentum and energy (read ahead!) before and after elastic and inelastic collisions.
 The carts have Velcro that can be used to stick them together.
 You can use two motion detectors but make sure they don't "see" each other and have cross talk confuse the position vs time data.
-  - .Two cars of equal mass collide.
+  - Two cars of equal mass collide.
-  - .A massive car colliding with a smaller car.
+  - A massive car colliding with a smaller car.
-  - .A smaller car colliding with a massive car
+  - A smaller car colliding with a massive car

-- .Propose and carry out an experiment on something you are curious about (get your lab instructor's approval first).
+- Propose and carry out an experiment on something you are curious about (get your lab instructor's approval first).

 ### Additional Equipment

-- .Springs, string, masses, pulleys and assorted stands
+- Springs, string, masses, pulleys and assorted stands

 ### Objective

 Data collection

-- .Set up appropriate experiment to measure force on and motion of a cart
+- Set up appropriate experiment to measure force on and motion of a cart

 Lab Skills

 -
-  - .Uncertainty propagation
+  - Uncertainty propagation
-  - .Measurement Precision
+  - Measurement Precision

-- .Significant Figures
+- Significant Figures
-- .Agreement in measurements based on uncertainty
+- Agreement in measurements based on uncertainty

-- .Graph potential and kinetic energy of cart
+- Graph potential and kinetic energy of cart

-- .Finding the area under a curve
+- Finding the area under a curve
-- .Determine work and relate to change in energy
+- Determine work and relate to change in energy

 Physics Concepts

-- .Work equals the change in Energy
+- Work equals the change in Energy

 ### Conceptual (C-Level) DONE BEFORE LAB

 Draw a picture of a cart that is given a brief push so it travels up and then down an inclined track.

-- .Draw a schematic diagram with the forces labeled during and after the push
+- Draw a schematic diagram with the forces labeled during and after the push
-- .Sketch plots of the kinetic, gravitational potential, and total energies of the cart as functions of time for the time period after the push.
+- Sketch plots of the kinetic, gravitational potential, and total energies of the cart as functions of time for the time period after the push.
-- .Find an equation for the change in gravitational energy as a function of the distance the cart has traveled along the track.
+- Find an equation for the change in gravitational energy as a function of the distance the cart has traveled along the track.
 HINT: first find the height of the car as a function of the distance it has moved along the track.

 ### Basic Lab (B-level)

 Incline the track with the motion detector at the top.
 Setup the cart so that you can push on a force probe to send the cart up the incline.

-- .Graph the potential, kinetic and total energy (on the same plot!) of the cart as a function of time.
+- Graph the potential, kinetic and total energy (on the same plot!) of the cart as a function of time.
 To do this, you will need to add some calculated columns (Remember Lab 1?)
-- .Graph the force as a function of distance.
+- Graph the force as a function of distance.
 Determine the area under the curve for this function while you were pushing on the cart.
 Compare to the change in energy.
 As always, be sure to explain your results and include uncertainties.

 ### Advanced/Extended Lab Ideas (A-level) (Choose ONE)

-- .Setup a pulley system to lift an object with less than ¼ the objects gravitational weight.
+- Setup a pulley system to lift an object with less than ¼ the objects gravitational weight.
-  - .Find the force needed to lift a given mass with and without your pulley system
+  - Find the force needed to lift a given mass with and without your pulley system
-  - .Energy required to lift the mass (to a certain height) without the pulley system
+  - Energy required to lift the mass (to a certain height) without the pulley system
-  - .Energy required by pulley system to lift the mass (to the same height)
+  - Energy required by pulley system to lift the mass (to the same height)

-- .Hook your cart to a spring (on your inclined track) so it oscillates.
+- Hook your cart to a spring (on your inclined track) so it oscillates.
-  - .Graph kinetic, spring potential, gravitational potential and total energies.
+  - Graph kinetic, spring potential, gravitational potential and total energies.
 Is the total energy conserved?
-  - .If you get an unexpected result, investigate the spring potential energy plot.
+  - If you get an unexpected result, investigate the spring potential energy plot.
 You may wish to compare it to a force vs position plot.
 How should these two plots be related, and does your data show this relation?

-- .Propose and carry out an experiment on something you are curious about (get your lab instructor's approval first).
+- Propose and carry out an experiment on something you are curious about (get your lab instructor's approval first).

 ### Additional Equipment

-- .Coffee filters and small masses
+- Coffee filters and small masses
-- .Optional: Cart, friction pad, track and Force Probe
+- Optional: Cart, friction pad, track and Force Probe

 ### Objective

 Data collection

-- .Set up appropriate experiment to measure position of a falling object
+- Set up appropriate experiment to measure position of a falling object

 Lab Skills

-- .Graph position and velocity as a function of time.
+- Graph position and velocity as a function of time.
-- .Determine terminal velocity from a line fit
+- Determine terminal velocity from a line fit
-- .Determine the dependence of drag force on velocity
+- Determine the dependence of drag force on velocity

 Physics Concepts

-- .Terminal velocity (also called terminal speed)
+- Terminal velocity (also called terminal speed)
-- .Drag force
+- Drag force

 ### Conceptual (C-Level) DONE BEFORE LAB

 You and a friend are tossing an object back and forth.

-- .Draw a schematic diagram with the forces labeled
+- Draw a schematic diagram with the forces labeled
-  - .right after the object is thrown
+  - right after the object is thrown
-  - .when the object is at the top of it trajectory
+  - when the object is at the top of it trajectory
-  - .right before the object is caught
+  - right before the object is caught

 Drop a (new) coffee filter and another that is wadded into a tight ball.

-- .Draw the velocity vs time graph for both coffee filters.
+- Draw the velocity vs time graph for both coffee filters.
-- .Describe in words and pictures the terminal velocity of the coffee filter.
+- Describe in words and pictures the terminal velocity of the coffee filter.

 ### Basic Lab (B-level)